Collaborative Belief Reasoning with LLMs for Efficient Multi-Agent Collaboration: Experienment

-\textbf{Benchmarks.} Following previous work~\citep{Zhang2023BuildingCE}, we adopt the two challenging embodied multi-agent benchmarks for our experiments: ThreeDworld Multi-Agent Transport (TDW-MAT)~\citep{Zhang2023BuildingCE}, and the Communicative Watch-And-Help (C-WAH)~\citep{Zhang2023BuildingCE}.
-TDW-MAT is built on the general purpose virtual world simulation platform TDW~\citep{gan2020threedworld}, and requires agents to move objects by their hands or containers which can contain several objects for efficient moving to the destination.
-Moreover, agents can receive ego-centric RGB-D images as observation and communicate with others.
-The test set of TDW-MAT consists of 24 episodes, evenly divided into two task categories: food and stuff.
-Within each category, episodes are further divided by difficulty into high-capacity (with more containers can be used) and low-capacity settings.
-In C-WAH, agents are requested to complete five types of household activities, represented as various predicates with specific counts that must be satisfied.
-The test set contains 10 episodes, including both symbolic and visual observation settings.
-More details about TDW-MAT and C-WAH environments are provided in Appendix \ref{tdw} and \ref{cwah}, respectively.
+\textbf{Benchmarks.} \duo{Recent efforts have established several benchmarks to evaluate LLM-based multi-agent systems in open-ended environments~\citep{Chang2024PARTNRAB,Zhang2023BuildingCE}.
+To demonstrate CoBel-World's efficiency in communication, we follow CoELA~\citep{Zhang2023BuildingCE} and adopt the two challenging embodied multi-agent benchmarks for our experiments: TDW-MAT~\citep{Zhang2023BuildingCE}, and the C-WAH~\citep{Zhang2023BuildingCE}.
+TDW-MAT is built on the general purpose virtual world simulation platform TDW~\citep{gan2020threedworld}, and requires agents to move objects to the destination by their hands or containers.
+In C-WAH, agents are requested to complete five types of household tasks, represented as various predicates with specific counts that must be satisfied. \zm{By default, we use two agents for collaboration.} More details about TDW-MAT and C-WAH environments are provided in Appendix \ref{tdw} and \ref{cwah}, respectively.}

 \textbf{Metrics.} Our evaluation metrics span two dimensions: task completion efficiency and communication cost.
 For task completion efficiency, we use different metrics for the two benchmarks.
 On TDW-MAT, we adopt \textit{transport rates} as the primary performance metric, which refers to the fraction of subtasks successfully completed within 3,000 time steps (frames).
 Note that a single action step may span multiple time steps (e.g., arm resetting).
 On C-WAH, we report the \textit{average steps} required to complete all tasks, which reflects the efficiency of collaborative coordination.
 For communication cost, we compute \textit{the average number of tokens} generated by all agents per episode for communication.
 Higher transport rates, fewer average steps, and fewer tokens indicate better performance.